 You may already be aware of how tapering Abilify without support can be disastrous, and we stress the importance of working closely with a prescriber, or even better, enrolling in an inpatient tapering program if possible.

-Begin your Abilify taper only if you are in a stable state, eating and sleeping well.
+Begin your Abilify taper only if you are in a stable state, eating and sleeping well.5,6

-You must gather the support of a prescriber who can monitor and oversee the taper.
+You must gather the support of a prescriber who can monitor and oversee the taper.23

-Avoid stimulants like coffee or other caffeinated drinks, recreational drugs, alcohol, stimulants.
+Avoid stimulants like coffee or other caffeinated drinks, recreational drugs, alcohol, and stimulants.10-12,19

-Keep blood sugar levels even by consuming small protein-based meals throughout the day.
+Keep blood sugar levels even by consuming small protein-based meals throughout the day, including breakfast which can be protein-based and substantial.15,16

-Start regular cardio exercise for its physiologic benefits.
+Start regular cardio exercise for its physiologic benefits.17

-Arrange with your prescriber to use the lowest dose version of Abilify during the taper. (green oval-rectangle 2 mg tablet)
+It may be practical to arrange with your prescriber to use the lowest dose version of Abilify during the taper to configure dose changes easily.
+(For Abilify, this is the green oval-rectangle 2mg tablet.)

-Discuss with your prescriber what to do regarding any other medications you take. (more information on this is provided below)
+Discuss with your prescriber what to do regarding any other medications you take. (more information on this is provided below)19

 Take it slow.
-Expect the taper to last about a month, or so, for each year that you took Abilify.
+Expect the taper to last about a month, or so, for each year that you took Abilify.23

-You and your prescriber can monitor symptoms and sensitivity to better judge when to adjust the rate of the taper as needed.
+You and your prescriber can monitor symptoms and sensitivity to better judge when to adjust the rate of the taper as needed.24,27

-Tell your prescriber if you are not sleeping or eating well or experiencing other behavioral changes such as mood swings etc. so the stabilizing period can be extended before further reduction.
+Tell your prescriber if you are not sleeping or eating well or experiencing other behavioral changes such as mood swings etc. so the stabilizing period can be extended before further reduction.23-25

 Tapering generally can be most difficult at the end phase.
-Do not rush this phase.
+Do not rush any phase of tapering, and especially do not rush this phase.27

-Optional: Your prescriber may feel it is helpful to give you Depakote as a bridge medication.
+Optional: Your prescriber may feel it is helpful to give you Depakote or similar as a bridge medication.

-Avoiding repetitive stimulating music, tv, stimulating religious material, etc., is advised.
+Avoiding repetitive stimulating music, TV, stimulating religious material, etc., is advised, and a calm environment is recommended.28

-If you are taking an injectable form of Abilify speak to your prescriber about converting to an oral form for tapering purposes.
+If you are taking an injectable form of Abilify speak to your prescriber about converting to an oral form for tapering purposes.23

 Be in a stable place when considering Abilify titration